Kedarcv/prudential-shield-ai/README.md

 ---

-*This guide provides the roadmap for transforming RiskWise 2.0 into a comprehensive, production-ready prudential risk management system that meets the highest standards of banking technology and regulatory compliance.*
+*This guide provides the roadmap for transforming Sentry 2.0 into a comprehensive, production-ready prudential risk management system that meets the highest standards of banking technology and regulatory compliance.*